Mol (TV series)

-Mol (Eng: Value) is a 2015 Pakistani television series based on the story by Faysal Manzoor that airs on Hum TV.
+Mol (Eng: Value) is a 2015 Pakistani television series based on the story by Faysal Manzoor that aired on Hum TV.
 It is produced by Momina Duraid under MD Productions.
-It has Faysal Qureshi, Naveen Waqar and Iqra Aziz in leads.
-At 16th Lux Style Awards, series receive nomination for Best original soundtrack to Bushra Bilal.
+It has Faysal Qureshi, Naveen Waqar and Iqra Aziz in lead roles.
+At the 16th Lux Style Awards, the series received nomination for best original soundtrack (Bushra Bilal).

 Plot

 Mol is essentially about balancing the rights of the individual with the demands of society.
 Shahryar Hassan's (Faysal Qureshi) family insists he marry his much younger cousin Sajal (Iqra Aziz), and in his desperation to escape a union he has absolutely no interest in, he applies for a transfer from Karachi to the provincial but ancient city of Sukkur.
-As a Deputy Commissioner, he meets Imtiaz Saheb (Munawer Saeed), his subordinate in Sukkur, and asks to learns about the special secrets that every city is said to hold.
+As a Deputy Commissioner, he meets Imtiaz Saheb (Munawer Saeed), his subordinate in Sukkur, and asks to learn about the special secrets that every city is said to hold.
 A chance meeting with Imtiaz Saheb's daughter Emaan, a teacher at a school for special needs children, sets up a chain of events that lead to their marriage.
 Shahryar's father (Nadeem) and mother (Ismat Zaidi) are reluctant witnesses to the event, leaving immediately after the Nikkah and disowning their son while outright rejecting any connection with Emaan whom they consider an unwelcome usurper of their own choice, Sajal.